 With the help of her chief enforcer Ellsworth "Bumpy" Johnson and an alliance with Lucky Luciano, Madame St. Clair kept the likes of Dutch Schultz out of Harlem.
 She later gloated when Schultz lay dying from a gunshot wound, sending a note to his hospital bed that read, "As ye sow, so shall ye reap."
 When she retired, St. Clair handed her operation over to Bumpy, who became known as the Harlem Godfather.

 St. Clair has been immortalized in two films to date.
 In 1984, Novella Nelson played her in The Cotton Club.
 In 1997, she was portrayed by Cicely Tyson in Hoodlum.

-Believed to be born in Texas, Long earned the nickname "Mack Truck" because of her size (though it's said no one called her this to her face).
+Believed to have been born in Texas, Long earned the nickname "Mack Truck" because of her size (though it's said no one called her this to her face).
 She was a member of John Dillinger's Terror Gang, brought in as the wife of Russell Clark.
-A caretaker by nature, Long—who preferred to be called Bernice Clark—happily cleaned the hideout and cooked for the whole gang, who she considered family.
+A caretaker by nature, Long—who preferred to be called Bernice Clark—happily cleaned the hideout and cooked for the whole gang, whom she considered family.